narrowspark/automatic/README.md

 The `providers` and `proxies` option tells Narrowspark Automatic in which environments this `provider`, `proxy` should be enabled automatically (all in this case).
 Finally the `script-extenders` option adds a new script executor to the Narrowspark Automatic `auto-scripts`.
-Now you can run viserio console commands in your application `composer.json auto-scripts` section.
+Now you can run `viserio console` commands in the `auto-scripts` section of your `composer.json` application file.

 The instructions defined in this `automatic.json` file are also used by Narrowspark Automatic when uninstalling dependencies (e.g. `composer remove viserio/console`) to undo all changes.
 This means that Automatic can remove the Console Provider and Proxy from the application and remove the script executor from Narrowspark Automatic.